zihad868/ShopSphereServer/README.md

 ## Website Name:- ShopSphere
+This project includes a full-stack application where users can search for products by name and filter them by brand, category, and price range, supporting multiple filters simultaneously.
+Products can be sorted by price (low to high, high to low) and date added.
+Dummy data includes details like name, image, description, price, category, ratings, and creation date/time.

 ## Live Link
 -  https://shopsphere-cc06b.web.app

 ## Frontend Link
 -  https://github.com/zihad868/ShopSphereClient

 ## Features and characteristics
 -   Inserting  dummy data, each containing details like name, image, description, price, category, ratings, and creation date/time